MethodsAndPractices/vsteam/.docs/Get-Approval.md

 ```

 ### -ReleaseIdFilter
-Onlt approvals for the release ids provided will be returned.
+Only approvals for the release ids provided will be returned.

 ```yaml
 Type: Int32[]